-We are very curious to see how it competes with today’s budget DSLRs and is could it still be considered a good purchase despite its age.
+We are very curious to see how it competes with today’s budget DSLRs like the Canon EOS 2000D Rebel T7 and could it still be considered a good purchase despite its age.
 Since we stand by the rule that if a camera is considered great at the time of its release, it will be great for many years to come, it’s not so unrealistic to think that the K-50 could be one of those cameras.
 A lot of its features still haven’t found its way on other manufacturer’s cameras, even 4 years after its release and it really makes you appreciate a company like Pentax for trying to give your more bang for your buck.
 We can’t wait to reveal what these features are and what really makes the K-50 a special kind of camera.
 So, let’s not waste any more time and finally take a look at the list of specifications and highlight the more important ones.

 The first thing you’ll probably notice when you take the K-50 in your hand is how sturdy and well-built it feels.
 It’s certainly one of the most rugged entry-level DSLRs we’ve ever tested, even without taking into account that it’s weather sealed.
 Its ergonomics are also done right, with a very deep front grip and the right choice of materials to prevent it from feeling slippery in the hand.
 While it may not be the most beautiful DSLR ever made, it certainly has one unique aspect to its look that will make a lot of potential buyers happy; a choice of 120 different color combinations.
 You can either choose the color of the faux leather accents or the rest of the camera body and make the K-50 truly feel like a camera that was made just for you.
 The icing on the cake is that Pentax also sells it with two new kit lenses (the 18-55mm and 50-200mm) that are both weather sealed, which is another item we can add to the list of things that the company has done to make the competition look bad.
 You can also immediately add the fact that the K-50 comes with one of the best control schemes we’ve ever seen on a camera at this price point and that really shows how serious Pentax are to return to their glory days and let the public know that they aren’t going anywhere this time around.